Market-Connections Professional Resume Writing Services

 • Network more.
 It's a great season for networking.
 Accept party invitations.
 Talk with more new people.
 A good lead can come from unexpected sources.
 Volunteer work is another way to meet new people and try out new experiences.

 • Reestablish old connections.
-Send out cards and make some phone calls.
+Send out cards and make some phone calls to revive your network.
 Sending holiday greetings gives you a ready-made reason to get in touch without putting people off by asking about job prospects directly.

 • Consider a temporary position.
 Many companies hire temporary help this time of year.
 It could be a great way to pick up some extra cash and expand your skills.